Createdd/Writing/2020/articles/mlApiCovid.md

 Save the AWS access key id and secret access key assigned to the User you created in the file ~/.aws/credentials.
 Note the .aws/ directory needs to be in your home directory and the credentials file has no file extension.

-### Load model to S3 Bucket

-As you can see in the policy, I added S3 related policies.
-This is because we want to download our pre-trained model from S3.
-During the devlopment process I tried to upload it there programmatically as well but I just uploaded it by hand as it was just faster now.
-(But you can still try to upload it - I still have a outcommented file in the repo)

 ### Deploy